 Even after the Soviet government's rejection of the SDI policy, LaRouche never abandoned the idea that this was the last, best hope for mankind.
 On Sept.
-2, 1983-the day after the KAL 007 downing [the Korean airliner downed by the Soviet Union]-LaRouche wrote to Georgi Arbatov:
+2, 1983-the day after the KAL 007 downing-La-Rouche wrote to Arbatov:

-"There is no possible route to war-avoidance," La-Rouche said, "except the general strategic doctrine I have proposed....
+"There is no possible route to waravoidance," LaRouche said, "except the general strategic doctrine I have proposed....
 Since we must either end up agreeing to what the President has offered on March 23, 1983, or destroy one another, the only worthwhile discussion is a discussion of means to reach such war-avoidance agreement....